-THE ACADEMIC APPEALS COMMITTEE
+ACADEMIC APPEALS COMMITTEE

-The Academic Appeals Committee serves as a review and recommending body on matters of academic appeals filed by students and sets forth recommendations regarding issues against students that have been filed by faculty members.
+The Committee serves as a review and recommending body on matters of academic appeals filed by students and sets forth recommendations regarding issues against students that have been filed by faculty members.
 The actions reviewed by the committee include appeals regarding probation, suspension, and academic violations by students or grievances filed against faculty members by students.
-The Academic Appeals Committee consists of four faculty members, one from each undergraduate college, a representative from University College, a representative from the Student Government Association, and a representative from the Faculty Senate, all of whom are appointed by the Provost and Vice President for Academic Affairs.
+The Committee consists of four faculty members, one from each undergraduate college, a representative from the Office of Retention and Persistence, and a representative from the Faculty Senate, appointed by the Vice President for Academic Affairs.
+The Committee meets twice a semester.
+Other meetings are scheduled on an as-needed basis.